kayeonalvina/COMP-3005/A3 Part 1/README.txt

 2. To create new database: right-click Database -> Create -> Database -> Database Name: Students -> save
 3. To initialize: right-click your newly created database -> "Query Tool" -> copy and paste in code from students.sql and run the query
 4. Open code using any IDE
+5. Change line 70 if needed.
+For example, username and password arguments for your pgadmin
-5. Run Interaction.py
+6. Run Interaction.py
-6. Follow the instruction in the terminal (code written in main())
+7. Follow the instruction in the terminal (code written in main())

 ** For addStudents(), the enrollment date needs to be in this format: #-#-#, else it'll throw an error ** The first or the second run might throw an error.
 If it does, rerun and it'll work.